ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

     ##   <chr>           <dbl>     <dbl>     <dbl>   <dbl>    <dbl>     <dbl>
     ## 1 experimental    -4.57         2     -2.28    0.03    -8.63     -0.52

-Not only is the point estimate notably lower than in the simple ANOVA model, the confidence interval is much narrower.
+Not only is the point estimate notably lower than in the simple ANOVA model, the confidence interval is much narrower, too.
 That change in the confidence interval width is a consequence of the much smaller standard error.
 It’ll probably be easier to see this all in a coefficient plot.

 ``` r
 # wrangle